 OMC’s mission is to support and strengthen Oklahoma’s local journalism ecosystem and spur innovation through statewide collaboration that benefits diverse audiences.

 In 2020, the new collaborative focused first on developing and sharing local and regional news content related to the COVID-19 pandemic and its effects on communities in Oklahoma.
-Over time, the Center’s cooperative news reporting and curation will evolve to include other topics of strong significance to residents of the state.
-The Center also provides business development resources for partner organizations.
+OMC also provides business development resources for partner organizations.

 This project is funded by the Inasmuch Foundation and Walton Family Foundation and is managed by the Local Media Foundation.
+Inasmuch has announced a significant investment to fund the collaborative through the end of 2021.
 The funding is providing a local team to lead the journalism efforts — project manager, data journalist and community relations manager.
 LMA is managing the business transformation strategy, working with all OMC media partners on their business performance, and providing training and one-on-one coaching.
 The funding covers the creation of this website and filing for 501(c)(3) nonprofit tax status.

 2021 Innovation Fund